Being A Caring Church Webinar

 Arlan Miller: In the right area.

 Arlan Miller: And, really, and being willing to embrace your limits.
-I mean, we’re always gonna be stretched a little bit, but Yeah.
+I mean, we’re always going to be stretched a little bit, but yeah.

-Arlan Miller: But understand that it’s, there’s a, there is limits.
+Arlan Miller: But understand that it’s, there’s a, there are limits.

 Ted Witzig, Jr: I will say one thing about that is where we stretch our limits is also oftentimes in those times when crisis occurs.
 Yeah.
 In times of crisis, it’s okay.
-It’s, understood that.
+It’s understood that.
 That time limits and things like that kind of go out the window.
-When crisis when, the house is burning we’re not actually asking about people outta the house.
+When crisis comes when, the house is burning we’re not actually asking about people outside of the house.
 We’re, not actually, you know, do you work today?
 It’s, we’re moving in, but outside of times of crisis, we have to figure out that we’re actually better off to kind of pace.

 Ted Witzig, Jr: Well.

 Arlan Miller: Let me back up just one point here.
 Sure.
-So we don’t miss it.
+So, we don’t miss it.
 Proactive versus reactive accountability.
-Explain that real quickly so in case anybody’s got a question, what the terms mean.
+Explain that really quickly so in case anybody’s got a question, what the terms mean.

 Ted Witzig, Jr: Yeah.
 Okay.
 Yeah.
 You know, and then I’m embarrassed to come back.
 Yep.
-So what we want is we wanna actually kind of move it up and say earlier on to proactive, where I’m saying, Hey, I’m gonna be in a situation.
-These kind of situations have been tempting to me.
+So, what we want is we want to actually kind of move it up and say earlier on to proactive, where I’m saying, hey, I’m going to be in a situation.
+These kinds of situations have been tempting to me.
 Yeah.
-And I wanted you to know that I, you know, and so I’m, heading through this, afternoon.
+And I wanted you to know that I, you know, and so I’m, heading through this afternoon.

 Ted Witzig, Jr: I’m on my way to class, or I’m on my way to this thing and it’s and, so I, I want you to know that I’m feeling tempted.
-This is what I’m gonna do to deal with it.
-I’m gonna call you later.
-I’m gonna text you later to let you know how it goes.
+This is what I’m going to do to deal with it.
+I’m going to call you later.
+I’m going to text you later to let you know how it goes.
 The fact is that making that call, the amount of power that breaks, in that temptation, is enormous.

 Ted Witzig, Jr: Doesn’t mean it goes away, but to proactively shine light of truth on it.
 Yeah.
 Huh.
 You know.